Some cancer treatments might affect your fertility. Sperm banking is a way of storing your sperm for use in later fertility treatment.

 - how many sperm have a normal shape (morphology)

-The clinic makes sure the sample's labelled correctly and then freezes it in liquid nitrogen.
+The clinic staff makes sure the sample is labelled correctly and then it is freezen it in liquid nitrogen.

 Most clinics recommend collecting at least 2 samples, and if possible 3.
 This depends on how quickly you need to start cancer treatment.
 You need to leave at least 2 days between each collection.